mrojasb2000/datastructureandalgorithms/README.md

 Chapter 2

 Getting Started with Go for Data Structures and Algorithms, covers Go-specific data structures, such as arrays, slices, two-dimencional slices, maps, structs, and channels.
 Variadic functions, deferred function calls, and panic and recover operations are introduced.
 Slicing operations, such as enlarging using append and copy, assigning parts, appending a slice, and appending part of a slice, are also presented in this chapter.

+Chapter 3

+Linear Dtat Structures, covers linear data structures such as list, sets, tuples, stacks, ans heaps.
+The operations related to these types, including insertion, deletion, updating, reversing, and merging are shown with various code samples.
+In this chapter, we present the complexity analysis of various data structure operations that disply accessing, search, insertion and deleting times.